AJAYjarett/JavaPlayground/README.md

 # Java Playground

-This is where i practise and try new things in Java.
+This is where I practise and try new things in Java.

 # Table of contents